Linuxfabrik/monitoring-plugins/check-plugins/systemd-timedate-status/README.md

 Checks system clock and RTC settings via `timedatectl status`, including whether network time synchronization is active and whether the system clock is synchronized.

-**Alerting Logic:**

-* WARN if the system is configured to read the RTC time in the local time zone (`RTC in local TZ: yes`), as this causes problems with time zone changes and daylight saving time adjustments
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Executes `timedatectl status` and parses its output